gpo/grassroots/README.md

 # Note on building:

-Currently, we build dependencies via `turbo build`, and use `pnpm run start` to run the backend or frontend in watch mode.
-If a dependency changes, you need to `turbo build` again.
-This isn't great, and we plan to improve it.
+# Build process

+To build everything, run `turbo build`.
+For full watch-mode, run `turbo watcher` in the root, and `pnpm run start` in grassroots-backend and grassroots-frontend.

 # Recommended Development Setup